bestiejs/json3/CONTRIBUTING.md

 ## Pull Requests ##

-If you'd like to contribute a feature or bug fix, you can [fork](http://help.github.com/fork-a-repo/) JSON 3, commit your changes, and [send a pull request](http://help.github.com/send-pull-requests/) **against the `dev` branch**.
+If you'd like to contribute a feature or bug fix, you can [fork](http://help.github.com/fork-a-repo/) JSON 3, commit your changes, and [send a pull request](http://help.github.com/send-pull-requests/) **against the `master` branch**.
 Please make sure to update the unit tests in the `test` directory as well.

 **Please do not send pull requests against `gh-pages`**; this branch is reserved for releases, builder updates, and project page changes.